nikoudel/easyfit/README.md

 First, the [easyfit.tables](https://github.com/nikoudel/easyfit/tree/master/src/main/scala/easyfit/tables) namespace is [imported](http://fitnesse.org/FitNesse.UserGuide.SliM.ImportTable).
 Now the tables can be accessed with a shorter name (Table:Row instead of Table:easyfit.tables.Row).

+Second, a URL of System Under Test is configured.
+With this configuration SUT is expected to listen on http port 56473 and have a suffix ".json".
+The "(controller)" part will be replaced with a table action, eg. http://localhost:56473/CreateRoom.json.

-Next, filter "tf" is defined.
+Third, filter "tf" is defined.
 Filters help to overcome possible JSON serialization issues.
 Filters will be explained later on this page.

 Finally, the SUT call: SuiteSetUp includes three Row tables (CreateOtherDevices is similar to the other two and is collapsed to save screen space).